Shopify Login as Customer API: How to Use?

 1. Create a custom app

-create custom app shopify
+create shopify custom app

-custom shopify app api credentials
+setting up custom shopify app

-2. Enable Login Log
+3. Enable Login Log

 Once you retrieve the token, navigate to Apps > Magefan Login as Customer > Configuration and paste it in the Login Log section.